TruthIran/HRANA_Report_Iranmassacre/README.md

-# Parisa_Babaali
+#HRANA_Report_IranMasscre

-This Project Looks into Parisa Babaali, NIAC's New York Chapter lead, and her claims about HRNA report of #IranMassacre
+This Project Looks into # Parisa_Babaali, NIAC's New York Chapter lead, and her claims about HRNA report of #IranMassacre

 Following Iranian Government's Massacre in Januray 2026, HRANA, an reknown independent human rights organisation has issued a detailed report called , Crimson Winter, The report is available here: (https://www.en-hrana.org/the-crimson-winter-a-50-day-record-of-irans-2025-2026-nationwide-protests/).
 According to HRANA, this report includes an Appendix of over 4000 people killed by Iranian government officals in that period.